LoulouNoLegend/NieR-Automata_RPC/README.md

 **At the moment, this Rich Presence is only static!**

-This project provides a Rich Presence integration for Nier Automata.
+This project provides a Rich Presence integration for NieR:Automata.
 It will display on your Discord account when you are playing the game!

 ## Installation - Normal method (Faster)